Frequently Asked Questions

 How would Alaska’s communities be impacted by passage of the fish habitat measure?

 Ballot Measure One would make the development of roads, waste water treatments plants, dams, ports, docks and other infrastructure nearly impossible or cost prohibitive, particularly in rural Alaska.
 Some vital projects will not go forward.
 Major road improvements, including the Seward Highway south of Anchorage and work on the Glenn, Sterling, Steese and Parks highways could become much more costly and might not happen at all.

 How would Alaska’s economy and jobs be impacted by passage of Ballot Measure 1?

 The measure threatens the future of both existing and new development projects.
 It will cause delays, added costs and could prevent projects from ever happening because of the new regulations.
 Alaska will lose jobs, as major sectors of the economy would suffer as projects are slowed or stopped.
 In fact, the Keith Meyer, President & CEO of Alaska Gasline Development Corporation, has said that project would be impossible if Ballot Measure One is passed.

 Will existing projects be impacted?

 Ballot Measure One does not grandfather existing operations.
 Once current permits expire, existing operations would need to reapply for permits under this new system.
-Many operations would be unable to get approved under the new regulations, forcing them to shutdown.
+Many operations would be unable to get approved under the new regulations, forcing them to shut down.
 Current operations, like Prudhoe Bay and Red Dog Mine, would not have been permitted under this initiative.